 Day 2: Lima This morning we visit a prominent art museum in Lima.
 Then we encounter colonial Lima on an afternoon tour, followed by a welcome dinner at our hotel.
 B,D

 Day 3: Lima/Cuzco/Sacred Valley Arriving in Cuzco today, we stop at the important Incan site of Koricancha, dedicated to the Sun God.
-Then we continue on to Sacred Valley, a region of Inca sites and indigenous villages.
+Then we continue on to the Sacred Valley, a region of Inca sites and indigenous villages.
 We visit the colorful Indian market at Pisac before reaching our hotel late afternoon.
 B,L,D

 Day 4: Sacred Valley Today we explore Ollantaytambo, both a living town and site of massive Incan ruins that still inspire wonder.
 Then we visit the Incan farming town of Chinchero, where residents live much as their ancestors did and where we see a traditional weaving demonstration.
 Before dinner at our hotel tonight, we attend a native “Offering to the Earth” ceremony.
 B,L,D